merlinepedra/XRPL-DEV-PORTAL-1/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 ---
 html: list-your-exchange-on-xrp-charts.html
 parent: xrp-ledger-businesses.html
-blurb: Have your exchange and its XRP trade and order book data listed on XRP Charts.
+blurb: (DEPRECATED) Have your exchange and its XRP trade and order book data listed on XRP Charts.
 status: removed
+nav_omit: true
 ---
 # List Your Exchange on XRP Charts

+**Warning:** The XRP Charts website is deprecated.
+Visit the [XRP Ledger Explorer](https://livenet.xrpl.org/) instead.

 In addition to providing data about the XRP Ledger network and its accounts and transactions, XRP Charts also provides [XRP market data](https://xrpcharts.ripple.com/#/xrp-markets) from external exchanges.
 This tutorial describes how to have your exchange and its XRP trade and order book data listed on XRP Charts.